QBDI/QBDI/README.rst

 AArch64   Android, Linux, macOS            :orange:`Supported (*)`    :orange:`Supported (*)`
 =======   ==============================   ========================   =================================

-\* The ARM and AArch64 instruction sets are supported but not public.
-Contact us if you want to try them.
+\* The ARM and AArch64 instruction sets are supported for internal use at the moment.
+:q

 **stable**